Traditional vs Candid vs Photojournalism - wedding photography style

 Photojournalism means to capture the true and real thing.
-This is an art of story telling.
+This is an art of storytelling.
 Each frame will be part of a story and will enthuse the feeling.
-You will end up with an album which is complete in itself with emotional and artistic photos capturing the very essence of your wedding day.
+You will end up with an album that is complete in itself with emotional and artistic photos capturing the very essence of your wedding day.
 A skilled artist will add charm to your images.

-Since it is a story telling process, it includes all details of your wedding including candid moments, backstage and behind-the-scene moments.
-Overall its a combination of beauty, emotions and decisive moments.
-So when you were busy in your wedding ceremonies, lots was happening around you.
+Since it is a storytelling process, it includes all details of your wedding including candid moments, backstage, and behind-the-scene moments.
+Overall it's a combination of beauty, emotions, and decisive moments.
+So when you were busy with your wedding ceremonies, lots was happening around you.
 These images will surprise you.

 Which style you should choose:

-Depends on your preferred style and latest trends.
-In Indian weddings we have a huge guest list , so most often you will need traditional as well as creative photographer.
+Depends on your preferred style and the latest trends.
+In Indian weddings we have a huge guest list, so most often you will need a traditional as well as creative photographer.

 How to choose a photographer:

 Ask questions: If a photographer is able to reply to your satisfaction he is probably understanding your requirements.
-Also , see his/her work.
-This will give you a fair idea if he is suited per your expectations.
+Also, see his/her work.
+This will give you a fair idea if he is suited to your expectations.

 Be cautious: It is a digital era.
-Heavy editing, manipulations and editing styles are at peak.
-If you surf on the web, you will often find photograph with poor moments, but beautifully edited.
+Heavy editing, manipulations, and editing styles are at their peak.
+If you surf the web, you will often find photographs with poor moments, but beautifully edited.
 These are often very contrasty or faded looking, this looks sophisticated on digital screens.
-However, the truth is that these images are short lived and often look poor in prints.
+However, the truth is that these images are short-lived and often look poor in print.

-Serious candid and wedding photojournalists will always shoot in RAW format, edit / enhance shots to their taste and convert into JPEG format before handing over to you.
-This ensures highest quality images.
+Serious candid and wedding photojournalists will always shoot in RAW format, edit / enhance shots to their taste and convert them into JPEG format before handing them over to you.
+This ensures the highest quality images.

 Never Do This: